Nairo Quintana, does a door close? Movistar signs a former boss at Arkea

-Nairo Quintana He has not yet defined his future after his departure from arkea samsicand there are great expectations about the next step that the Colombian cyclist will take.
+Nairo Quintana He has not yet defined his future after his departure from arkea samsicand there are great expectations about the next step that the colombian cyclist.

 Nairo received the unusual proposal from the Team Medellin to run with them, but the cyclist has already given a negative answer to this possibility.